-There's a terrible golf swing myth that may be destroying your swing and, worse, your hope for improvement.
+There's a terrible golf swing myth that may be destroying your backswing and, worse, your hope for improvement.

-It's perpetuated by instructors who don't understand biomechanics and many golf fitness "gurus."
+It's perpetuated by golf instructors who don't understand biomechanics and many golf fitness "gurus."

 Myth: Lack of flexibility prevents you from making a full turn in your backswing.